Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/combat_data.md

 ### **removeStingerOnAttack** (Optional)

 Use `removeStingerOnAttack` when you want only a specific bee to either die or not die after stinging the player.
 The global config value `beeDiesFromSting` by default is set to `true` and overrides this value.
-Set `beeDiesFromSting` to false if you would like to modify individual bees.
+Set `beeDiesFromSting` to `false` if you would like to modify individual bees.

 <br>
 <br>

 ### **inflictsPoison** (Optional)

-Use `inflictsPoison` when you want only a specific bee to not .
+Use `inflictsPoison` when you want a specific bee to **only** deal attack damage.
 The global config value `beesInflictPoison` by default is set to `true` and overrides this value.
-Set `beesInflictPoison` to false if you would like to modify individual bees.
+Set `beesInflictPoison` to `false` if you would like to modify individual bees.

+## **Template**
+***
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0Mjc0ODEyLDY2MzYyNzU4OCwxNzg1NT
-kxNTcxXX0=
+eyJoaXN0b3J5IjpbMTgwNDI3MjY4LDE5NDI3NDgxMiw2NjM2Mj
+c1ODgsMTc4NTU5MTU3MV19
 -->